 25. Take some time to breathe out stress as you leave the room for five minutes and saviour the world outside.

 26. Journey to a public place with your baby but make sure you have someone to assist you especially if it is your first time to go out.

 27. In the absence of another person to back you up, avoid places that stimulate baby irritation.
 Opt for a library, a bookstore or a quiet park near you.

-28. Don’t forget to pack your diaper bag as contingency measure.
+28. Don’t forget to pack your diaper bag as a contingency measure.

-29. Bring extra shirt for you because babies might soil you clothes with spillage or pee leakages.
+29. Bring an extra shirt for you because babies might soil your clothes with spillage or pee leakages.